 Lastly, there's also a seating area at the top where you can enjoy the sun or watch the sunset in the evening.

-Once you’re back inside, you can have a look at the restaurant floor.
-This is a lookout point as well as it has windows from the floor to the ceiling.
-You can also see a model of the A’dam Tower and some photos that were taken during the construction works.
+Once you're back inside, you can have a look at the restaurant floor.
+Panorama is the Amsterdam lookout restaurant where you can have a bite and a drink, and then there's also the rooftop bar that serves cocktails.
+Panorama has floor-to-ceiling windows, making it another worthy viewpoint.
+You can also see a model of the A'dam Tower here, and some photos that were taken during the construction works.

 Once you're back downstairs, you're guided through the souvenir shop to get to the exit.
 They actually have quite a few cute things here.